KPO-2020-2021/zad5_2-kgliwinski/README.md

 ![Prism in 3D](/readme_pics/prism3D.png)

+## Deformations of Cuboid and Prism

+Scene objects included deformated Cuboid and Prism objects such as: Tent, Circus, Triangular and more.
+Their construction is breifly explained in the class header files and in documentation.
+These objects are simple enough for me not to include their full declarations in 3D space.

 ## Building

 Build by making a build directory (i.e. `build/`), run `cmake` in that dir, and then use `make` to build the desired target.